techpro-studio/iOSAppArchitecture/README.md

  - <Name>ViewController
   ViewController itself.
 Inherired from UIViewController Implements Routes protocol.

-  It is responsible for
+  It is responsible for:
-  - bind Presenter to View
+  - binding Presenter to View;
-  - registering for events like button tap
+  - registering for events as a button tap;
   - firing Routes closures.
   Basically the main building structure of screens.